 - As Zaatari camp usually experiences harsh weather conditions during the winter months, an interagency winterization plan has been put in place to mitigate the effects of the weather conditions.
-The multi-sectorial response plan covered Water Sanitation and Hygiene (WASH), Health, Basic Needs, Shelter, roads and infrastructure sectors for the period November 2019 to February 2020.
-UNHCR is planning a camp-wide distribution of cash assistance to cover the needs for gas for heating as well as a general assistance.
-UNHCR will target highly vulnerable families by distributing stoves, gas canisters and different winter clothing items. - UNHCR will provide high thermal blankets, plastic sheeting and other NFIs based on needs in addition to preposition NFIs at emergency shelters and reception area. - BNLWG & WASH working groups are established to ensure the continuity of regular assistance and services in their respective sectors.
+The multi-sectoral response plan covered Water Sanitation and Hygiene (WASH), Health, Basic Needs, Shelter, roads, and infrastructure sectors from November 2019 to February 2020.
+Camp-wide distributions of cash assistance to cover the needs for gas for heating as well as general assistance have been completed for Winterization 2019-2020.
+UNHCR has targeted persons with disabilities and single parents by distributing heaters, gas canisters, and other items. - UNHCR provides high thermal blankets, plastic sheeting, and other NFIs based on needs in addition to preposition NFIs at emergency shelters and reception area.